odinuv/web/en/apv/articles/database-systems/index.md

 Speaking of multiple customers, what happens if two customers come into the shop at the same time?
 The shopkeeper obviously serves one first and lets the other one wait.
 He serves them in *sequence*.
-What if there are two shopkeepers and two customer at the same time wanting the same mobile phone?
+What if there are two shopkeepers and two customers at the same time wanting the same mobile phone?
 Well, one of the shopkeepers will grab the box with the mobile phone first.
 The other one will have to turn his customer down.
 Therefore to the outside world, it would again seem that the customers were served in *sequence*.
 This is what the *Isolation* property means.